LLM SEO Check Review: Content Relevance Score - What It Does, Costs, and Delivers

 Who Should Not Use It

-- You need ongoing monitoring with alerts and trend dashboards
+- You need ongoing monitoring with alerts, trend dashboards, and team collaboration features

 Pricing